krasun/BattleBalancer/README.md

 @todo:

-- write balance compute algorithm;
-- share tank registry;

 - configure and set up vagrant
+- write installation doc and some thought notes;